ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- We have organized our continous integration into 5 seperate files.
-The first file, tests.yaml, is for the unit tests which runs on the latest versions of ubunti, windows and mac-os for both python 3.12 and 3.11.
+The first file, tests.yaml, is for the unit tests which runs on the latest versions of ubuntu, windows and mac-os for both python 3.12 and 3.11.
 It downloads our data from the cloud and runs our tests through pytest and calculates the coverage.
 We also have a pre_commit.yaml file which runs the pre-commit check in github actions which we already use to check all of our commits.
 This extra step ensures that our linting an formatting is uniform.
 Our third file, staged_model.yaml runs a perfomance test if a new model is part of the pull request and stages that model and its performance to the wandb model registry.
 The fourth file, cloudbuild.yaml, only runs when new data is part of the pull request.
 In that case it analyzes the data through dataset_statistics.py and prints the result of that on the PR-page.
 Lastly, cloudbuild.yaml is used to build and push our docker images to GCP through GithubActions.
 We also use the standard dependabot.yaml to help with dependencies.
 We have used caches a lot, using 13 cahces actively, to make github actions run much more efficiently.
 An example of one of our triggered workflows can be seen here: https://github.com/ChrisVN123/02476_mlops_exam/actions/workflows/cml_data.yaml ---

 ## Running code and tracking experiments